AntonC9018/hopper.cs/devlog.md

 No, I'm thinking these will just be handled with normal inheritance.
 There will be Status instances, instantiated from StatusIndices.
 Status indices will contain the status index.

+Currently, only static handlers are exported.
+I have renamed statuses that are treated as temporary components into EntityModifiers.
+So, there will be wrappers, who will be given functions of instantiation + hooking up process of the entity modifier.
+Some parts of this code will be very similar.
+For example, hooking up the component is just adding the component to the entity by its identifier.
+Thing is, in order for a single function to do this, for the sake of code reusability, closures have to be created.
+NO! like that does not need any closures.
+There can just be a function that istantiates the modifier, and the other function would be a member function and would just append it to the entity using the member field of index.
+The problem is with the removing bit.
+It can be done generically, by getting the component by its index, removing it and then calling the unbind function (through an interface).
+So, it would be nice to allow closures to become handlers too (closures on wrappers).
+(So now we need to allow instance functions to become handlers).